aldodec/Covid19-Mex/README.md

 # Covid19-Mex
-Python scripts for the analysis of Covid-19 cases in Mexico.
+Collection of Python scripts for the analysis of Covid-19 cases in Mexico.